Get a renewable energy project approved

-If you’re proposing a water power project on Ontario Crown land and/or private land, you need to first meet the requirements of the Environmental Assessment for Waterpower.
+If you are proposing a waterpower project on Ontario Crown land and/or private land, you need to first meet the requirements of the Environmental Assessment for Waterpower.
 This assessment is a part of the Environmental Assessment Act.

 The approval process for these projects is based on the size of the proposed facility:

-Under the approval of the Ministry of the Environment and Climate Change, the Ontario Waterpower Association monitors the implementation of the Class Environmental Assessment for waterpower projects.
+Under the approval of the Ministry of the Environment, Conservation and Parks, the Ontario Waterpower Association monitors the implementation of the Class Environmental Assessment for waterpower projects.

-Completion of a water power environmental assessment process doesn’t give you access to Crown land.
-Crown land access requirements are laid out in the Renewable Energy on Crown Land Policy, the Public Lands Act, and the Lakes and Rivers Improvement Act.
+Completion of a waterpower environmental assessment process doesn’t give you access to Crown land.
+Crown land access requirements are laid out in the Renewable Energy on Crown Land Policy and the Public Lands Act.

 You can also read a related article on individual environmental assessments.